mobile app bar

 Fernando Alonso’s presence at Aston Martin has been invaluable.
 Despite being well over 40, he joined the Silverstone-based outfit in 2023 with the hopes of winning races with them, and the strong mentality has aided development behind the scenes.
 Performance Director Tom McCullough spoke about the same recently.

-Alonso came to Aston Martin with a proven pedigree and a more than impressive CV.
-A two-time World Champion in the hunt for a third and the Silverstone-based outfit with its own ambitions of becoming the best was like a match made in heaven.
-However, it’s not just Alonso’s racing abilities that are useful to Aston Martin.
+Alonso came to Aston Martin with a proven pedigree, who is in the hunt of winning his third world championship title.
+However, it’s not just Alonso’s racing abilities that give Aston Martin the edge.
 It’s the way he responds to feedback.

 “He also is very efficient,” McCullough said on BBC’s F1: Chequered Flag podcast.
 “I’ve talked with a lot of drivers over the years, and some drivers can talk forever.”